 Well, the interwebs has spoken, Coates.
 But perhaps not in the way the Tories had anticipated.

-The Register asked the Conservative Party to comment on this story, but at time of writing no one had gotten back to us with a response.
+The Register asked the Conservative Party to comment on this story, but no one had got back to us with a response at time of publication.
 Tory flacks have been uncharacteristically quiet on Twitter too.
 Funny that. ®

 The Tories gave us this statement, however the Cash Gordon site is still redirecting to the party's "Blue Blog".